Tuesday, December 16, 2008

 I don't understand why a film which has been shot so beautifully can be ruined so quickly by the little things that would've taken just a bit more planning to do right.

-There's little moments like "the badass Blade" and his first fight, in which he remains the strong silent type, until he manages to throw a
+There's little moments like "the badass Blade" and his first fight, in which he remains the strong silent type, until he manages to throw a second silver stake into the opposite shoulder of Donal Logue and gives the camera a hearty, well-posed "Yes!"

 C'mon, boyscout.
 How many times must you have done this before?
 Let's not waste time patting ourselves on the back.